TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_abilities.md

 ### <i class="ra ra-diamonds-card"></i> Anything else!

-When you do something and none of the other basic moves make sense, this is what you're doing!
+Basic abilities don't cover everything your character can do.
+If you try to do something and you don't have an ability that represents it, but it still [makes sense](../getting_started/index.md#narrative-truth) for you to be able do it, you can do it!

 If there's drama involved, your GM may have you [test an attribute](../gameplay/tests.md).
-If they say you...
+If they do, and they say you...

 * **Fail:** You don't get what you want and you might be in trouble.
 * **Partially succeed:** You get what you want, but there's a complication.